ChunaraLab/HPV/classifier/Readme.md

+The classifier code is present in script.py.
+The files present in the folder 'ml' are used during the creation of the classifier, hence the 'ml' folder should be present in the directory from where the code is being run.

 The code is accompanied with template_marked_tweets.csv which provides the training/ labelled datasets for training.
 The newtag column contains the labels and can taking any integer value (not just a binary classifier)